-Alright, Mama, it’s time.
+Alright, Mama, it's time.
 Labor is coming soon and you need to get ready to go to the hospital to deliver your sweet baby.
 But what do you need in your hospital bag?
-Don’t worry.
-I’ve got you covered with this hospital bag checklist.
+Don't worry.
+I've got you covered with this hospital bag checklist.

 A lot of the posts that I have read over the years about packing your hospital bag are actually excessive and sometimes just plain ridiculous.
 I am going to let you know from a nurse's AND a mother's perspective exactly what you need.
 Also read my post about what you really don't need.)
 After reading a number of posts like this, you're definitely going to need this advice.